wp-plugins/horizontal-scrolling-announcement/readme.txt

 Q4.
 Is possible to add the HTML content to scroll?

 Q5.
 Is possible to add images in the scroll?

+Q6.
+How to translate this plugin in any language?

 Answer : [http://www.gopiplus.com/work/2010/07/18/horizontal-scrolling-announcement/ ](http://www.gopiplus.com/work/2010/07/18/horizontal-scrolling-announcement/)